 The classroom program is supported by the following specialist programs:

 Environmental Education/Sustainability/Kitchen Garden - students participate in the Sustainable Schools Program and learn skills in the school Community Vegetable Garden.
+Kitchen Program is for level 4 to 6 only.

 @ Copyright Eastwood Primary School and Deaf Facility